A dog exercise area is the signed part of a park, reserve, foreshore or beach where dogs may be exercised off-leash but under effective control.

 A dog prohibited area is the signed part of a park, reserve, foreshore or beach where dogs are not permitted.
 Dogs are totally prohibited in all children's playground areas and within 200 metres of all flagged bathing areas.
 Penalties apply.

 Dogs must be walked on leash in all other areas.
 The Walking your dog brochure provides information on how to be a responsible pet owner.
-See the next section below for links to maps that provide details of off-leash and prohibited dog exercise areas.
+See the maps below for details of off-leash and prohibited dog exercise areas.

 Maps highlighting the off-leash dog exercise areas and prohibited areas are available for northern, central and southern suburbs of the Gold Coast: